bazelbuild/proposals/designs/2019-02-12-toolchain-transitions.md

 1. Add a new incompatible flag, `--incompatible_enable_toolchain_transition`.
 1. Add `exec` as a synonym for `host` for the `cfg` parameter to [attribute declaration](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/analysis/skylark/SkylarkAttr.java;drc=a65ce6d547ee36f7d1fbeb81105d22849193371f;bpt=1;l=269).
-1. Existing toolchains add `cfg = "exec"` to all dependencies.
-This is a no-op change.
+1. Existing toolchains add `cfg = "exec"` to all attributes.
+This is a no-op change, since every toolchain dependency is currently implicitly in the host configuration.
 1. If the incompatible flag is set, enable the new toolchain transition for target-&gt;toolchain dependencies.
 1. Update [Starlark's attribute machinery](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/analysis/skylark/SkylarkAttr.java;drc=a65ce6d547ee36f7d1fbeb81105d22849193371f;bpt=1;l=269)
     to use the execution transition for `exec` instead of the host transition.
+    This migration will need to be carefully tested and may need its own incompatible flag.

 There would need to be pauses for Bazel releases between steps 2 and 3, and 3 and 4.
 Steps 4 and 5 can happen in the same release.